airborne-commando/OPSEC-OSINT-Tools/README.md

 - **Quick Username Search**: Crow (GUI for in-depth) → Maigret (GUI for in-depth) → Sherlock (CLI for depth).
 - **Email Breaches**: Have I Been Pwned → Pentester (freeish) → OSINT Rocks (Hudson Rock/Holehe) → LOLArchiver.
 - **Images**:
-- Facecheck.ID: extract the webp results or compare the face, use a web browser Ctrl+Shift+I and Ctrl+Shift+C and select the `#fimg0` background image webp and save.
+- Facecheck.ID: extract the webp results or compare the face, use a web browser Ctrl+Shift+I and Ctrl+Shift+C and select the `#fimg<number>` background image webp and save.
 - Pimeyes (unblur/show NSFW)
 - lenso.ai (tells you the source of a site, usernames)
 - faceonlive (last resort)